 When you think Tiki, you think tropical drinks from exotic locations like Polynesia, and people such as Donn the Beachcomber.
-You may also know that the tiki fad didn't begin until 1934.
-So, if Don the Beachcomber started the tiki fad, what were his influences?
+You may also know that the tiki fad didn’t begin until 1934.
+So, if Don the Beachcomber started the tiki trend, what were his influences?
 Obviously, the Caribbean and south pacific were big influences, but what exactly were these people drinking in those countries, that made an impression on Donn Beach?
 Well, it is quite possible that the following common drink from the Philippines did.

 This tiki style drink comes from a February 3rd, 1899 article in the Baltimore Sun entitled “New Drinks From Our New Lands“.

-"With the annexation of the new territory by the United Sates the nimble-fingered dispenser of liquid refreshments finds it incumbent upon him to extend his repertoire, while the devotee of Bacchus has thrust upon him newly and strangely compounded assuagers of the demon Thirst."
+“With the annexation of the new territory by the United Sates, the nimble-fingered dispenser of liquid refreshments finds it incumbent upon him to extend his repertoire while the devotee of Bacchus has thrust upon him newly and strangely compounded assuagers of the demon Thirst.”

-Basically, the article is about drinks in the new countries that the US has its fingers in, in 1899.
+The article is about drinks in the new countries that the US has its fingers in, in 1899.
 Some of the countries include Cuba, Porto Rico (sic), Samoa and the Philippines.

 Obviously, these are tropical countries with access to lots of fresh fruit and rum.
 But these drinks just aren’t rum punches, they are more complex.
 The one from the Philippines, which no name is given for the drink, is almost a peasant drink, except for the use of Brandy, Maraschino, Curacao and rum.

-Cut up the fruit into small pieces, place in a four quart pot and fill with water.
+Cut up the fruit into small pieces, place in a four-quart pot and fill with water.
 I zested my citrus fruit and then cut off the pith to avoid too much bitterness.
 Bring to a boil and continue boiling for 20 minutes.
 Cool and then strain the liquid.

 1 Handful grapes